 The name and address of the school, as well as the names of the principal and teachers must accompany the narrative nomination.
 Evidence of superior scores on the SAT, ACT, College Boards or an equivalent instrument shall be presented with the nomination.
 The narrative should include details of the student's involvement in extra-curricular activities, student government and community service.
 Supporting letters from teachers, employers, etc. would be helpful.

 This award is intended to honor a high school senior at the Florida School for the Deaf & Blind who has demonstrated the most improvement in orientation and mobility while at the school.
 Two nominations will be solicited from the head of the mobility department.

 The FCB Awards Committee will make the final selection.
 The award consists of a plaque to be presented to the student at graduation.
-FCB shall pay the student's expenses and a $50.00 cash award if the student chooses to attend FCB's Annual Convention.
+FCB shall pay the student's transportation expenses if the student chooses to attend FCB's Annual Convention.

 This award is intended to honor the Florida School for the Deaf & Blind senior who has made the most improvement and succeeded in overcoming greater than usual barriers to effective mobility.
 The mobility department should consider such factors as multiple impairments, perseverance and attitude as well as excellence of orientation and mobility skills.

-Each chapter or special affiliate may submit the name(s) of local recipient(s) they wish to honor.
-The criteria for the selection is up to the chapter/affiliate.
-All that is required by FCB's Awards Committee is the name of the recipient, as the chapter wishes it to be printed, and the name of the chapter/affiliate submitting the name.
-Chapter Awards are printed on paper certificates, unless the chapter wishes to purchase a plaque.
-Information regarding the current price of plaques, as well as the deadline for ordering plaques, will be sent to chapters by February.
+Each chapter or special interest affiliate may submit the name(s) of local recipient(s) they wish to honor.
+The criteria for the selection is up to the chapter/special interest affiliate.
+All that is required by FCB's Awards Committee is the name of the recipient, as the chapter/special interest affiliate wishes it to be printed, and the name of the chapter/special interest affiliate submitting the name.
+Each chapter/special interest affiliate shall pay for each plaque they desire to present.